Think Like A Bird, What Do You See?

 Low-rise buildings are more likely to cause bird deaths when they reflect trees in the glass.
 I noticed that the Effron Music Building does not have greenery anywhere near the reflective surface so it probably doesn’t cause many bird deaths.

-Our homes, however, have landscaping that reflects on the glass.
+Our homes, however, reflect our backyards.
 44% of bird deaths are at 1-3 story residences.

 Do birds hit your windows at home?
-Take a look at your windows.
-Think like a bird.
-What do you see?
+Take a look at your windows and think like a bird.

 PREVENT BIRDS FROM HITTING YOUR WINDOWS AT HOME: Reflective glass must be treated on the outside to alter the entire look of the windows.
 The treatment must make the birds see a wall or a mesh too small to fly through.
 Here are tips from Fatal Light Awareness Program in Toronto and the American Bird Conservancy